Skip to main content

 }

 When binding user-defined tools, the model’s response includes a request to execute a tool.
-It is up to you to perform the requested action and return the result back to the model for use in subsequent reasoning.
+When using a model separately from an agent, it is up to you to perform the requested action and return the result back to the model for use in subsequent reasoning.
+Note that when using an agent, the agent loop will handle the tool execution loop for you.
 Below, we show some common ways you can use tool calling.

 Tool execution loop